mjordan/islandora_bagger/README.md

 ## The queue

 Islandora Bagger implements a simple processing queue, which is populated mainly by REST requests to generate Bags.
 However, the queue can be populated by any process (manually, scripted, etc.).
+Islandora Bagger processes the queue by inspecting each entry in first-in-first-out order and for each entry, runs the `app:islandora_bagger:create_bag` command, which fetches the files and other data from the Islandora instance required to create the object's Bag.

 The queue is a simple tab-delimited text file that contains one entry per line.
 The two fields in each entry are 1) the node ID, 2) the full path to the YAML configuration file, e.g.: